-Well, biographers have been using fiction for decades, for a long time.
+Well biographers have been using fiction for decades, for a long time.
 They just don’t say it.
-So every time they write sentences that say things such as “Einstein may have, or he would have, he probably this, he must have done this or that.”
-They’re essentially filling in the blanks.
-Stories about how Einstein maybe he had autism, or that E = mc2 led to the atomic bomb, or that his wife was a secret coworker, that he was inspired by patents or clocks in the Swiss culture to discover the relativity of time.
+So every time they write sentences that say things such as “Einstein may have, or he would have he probably this he must have done this or that.”
+They’re essentially filling in the blanks stories about how Einstein maybe he had autism, or that e=mc2 led to the atomic bomb, or that his wife was a secret coworker that he was inspired by patents or clocks in the Swiss culture to discover the relativity of time.
 It’s all fiction.
 Demonstrably.
 Einstein lived it, he complained about it.
-This guy is suffering that there’s this myth-making process going on as he lives: he says the newspapers lie about him, biographers then repeat it.
-So in 1949, for example, he said, “There have already been published by the bucketsful such brazen lies and other fictions about me that I would have long since gone to my grave had I let myself pay any attention to it.”
+This guy is suffering that there’s this myth making -process going on as he lives: he says the newspapers lie about him biographers then repeat it.
+So in 1949, for example, he said, “they’ve already been published by the buckets full such brazen lies and other fictions about me that I would have long since gone to my grave had I let myself pay any attention to it.”
 So my book recognizes that this is true.
 And it becomes a comedy, the absurdity that he knows there’s something crazy.
 This is kind of a mass psychosis going on around him.

 And it also connects to the more personal complaint that he had towards his biographies.
 He says that what they’re missing is the irrational.
 And he mentions it in a preface to a biography that was written by one of his two stepsons-in-law.
-He says, “what has been overlooked is the irrational, the inconsistent, the droll, even the insane which nature constantly implanted in an individual for her own amusement.
-These things are singled out only in the crucible of one’s mind.”
+He says, “what has been overlooked is the irrational, the inconsistent, the droll, even the insane which nature constantly implanted in an individual for home amusement.
+These things are singled out only in the crucible of one’s mine.”

 That’s so fascinating, especially because everything that I’ve previously seen and heard about Einstein does really put him up as this saint-like figure so how would you like us to see him?

 Well, he doesn’t think he’s a saint.
 And I agree.
-He’s often portrayed as this bleeding-heart suffer for all humanity, loved by everyone.
+He’s often portrayed as this bleeding hearts suffer for all humanity, loved by everyone.
 And in fact, during his life, Einstein is unpopular with many people.
-Many times he opens his mouth, says the wrong thing and he upsets people.
-But this recurring habit of portraying him in this religious light is something that really, really, irks me, for example, the latest number one New York Times bestselling biography by Walter Isaacson Einstein.
-It describes him in the following words in just the first few pages: it says we read these words: tidings, halo, brilliance, genius, faith, testament, genius again, miraculous, miracle, glory, reverential, faith, God, called genius again, canonized, secular saint, halo again, genius, and priest-like, glories, inspiring, brilliance, guardian angel, reverence, usher in the modern age – it’s absurd that in order to tell a story about a scientist, an eccentric scientist we’re talking about him in such religious terms.
+Many times he opens his mouth says the wrong thing and he upsets people.
+But this recurring habit of portraying him in this religious light is something that really, really, irks me, for example, the latest number one New York Times bestselling biography by Walter Isaacson Einstein it describes in the following words and just the first few pages: it says we read these words, tidings, Halo, brilliance, genius, faith, testament, genius again, miraculous, miracle, glory, reverential, faith, God, called genius again, canonized, secular saint, Halo again, genius, or a priest-like glories inspiring brilliance, guardian, angel, reverence, usher in the modern age – it’s absurd that in order to tell a story about a scientists, an eccentric scientists were talking about him in such religious terms.

 Right, right.
 I love all that personal detail.
 And I’m so excited that we’re going to go into that further today, but just a little bit more in your novel, what are you hoping to call it?